Skip to content

 The protective intelligence layer

 The most cost-effective protection often happens before an agent is ever deployed.
 Protective intelligence is the analytical work of identifying and assessing threats early — monitoring for direct threats and concerning communications, open-source and dark-web research, and tracking the principal's digital exposure.
 Increasingly this includes digital protection: detecting doxxing, scrubbing the principal's home address and personal data from broker sites, and watching social media for escalation, because online threats frequently precede physical ones.
 A program that invests here can often prevent a situation from requiring a full detail at all, which is why serious firms treat intelligence as core rather than an add-on.
-When you evaluate a provider, ask how it gathers and acts on threat information — a firm that only offers bodies at a door is missing the layer that prevents incidents.

 Who's on a protection detail